 Why choose a FAVR vehicle program?

 Fixed and variable rate programs were designed to pay auto reimbursements accurately, fairly, and easily.
-An organization is able to reimburse employees exactly the same way they incur costs, based on where they live and drive.
+An organization can reimburse employees exactly the same way they incur costs, based on their location and driving expenses.

 - Control company costs